zeusdeux/isInViewport/readme.md

 Usage
 ----------------
 #### Basic usage
-As of version `1.1.0`, the `in-viewport` selector is preferred way of using the plugin.
+As of version `1.1.0`, the `:in-viewport` selector is preferred way of using the plugin.
 Syntax is as below:
 ```javascript
 $( 'selector:in-viewport' )